Coreoz/HTTP-Gateway/README.md

 The modules available for configuration are:
 - [Config](config/) for configuration loading.
-- [Config Authentication](config-auth/) for reading authentication parts for clients and services.
 - [Config Services](config-services/) for reading the [remote services](#remote-services) configuration.
 - [Config Clients](config-clients/) for reading the [clients access control](#client-access-control) configuration.
+- [Config Authentication](config-auth/) technical module for reading authentication parts for clients and services.

 ### Test
 The [test module](test) provides a testing mock server and some utilities to make it easier: